 On glaciated terrain, the minimum group size SHOULD be at least three (one guide with two clients).
-A 1:1 guide ration is possible only if crevasse conditions are known to be stable and the client has substantial prior experience.
+A 1:1 guide ratio (two-person team) is possible only if crevasse conditions are known to be stable and the client has substantial prior experience.